 How to Make Spicy Tuna Crispy Rice

 Make the rice.
-Place the rice in a fine mesh strainer and rinse until the water that runs out of the bottom is clear.
+Place the short grain rice in a fine mesh strainer and rinse until the water that runs out of the bottom is clear.
 This gets some of the starch out of the rice.
 In a medium saucepan, combine the rice with water mirin and vinegar and cook.
 Remove from the heat and fluff the rice with a fork.

 Mince the tuna.
 Finely chop the tuna.
 While it can be chopped using a knife, the easiest way to do this is by using the pulse mode on a blender or food processor.